 Facebook, Google and Apple are likely harbingers of a hybrid future that will provide more optionality in where employees work but not necessarily when they work.
 Companies will need staff to stay engaged, and that is likely to be achieved through a mixture of office time, company off-sites and optional remote days.
 Collaboration and productivity tools such as videoconferencing, file version control management and messaging apps will help technologists thrive in this hybrid world.
 With rapid change come both opportunity and risk, but by staying flexible and adapting to the ever-changing landscape, companies can build better products and better serve their customers.

-Matthew Spelman is a Vice President at WorldQuant and has a BS in business administration from Fordham University.
+Matthew Spelman is a Vice President at WorldQuant and has a Masters in Computer and Information Technology from the University of Pennsylvania’s School of Engineering and Applied Science.